View a printable version of this fact sheet.

 - Reduced ability to plan for student enrollments and resource allocation.
 Without more required coordination between charter schools and the local public school system, the public schools are not able to plan enrollment changes due to students moving to charter schools or returning from charter schools.

-- Oversight: The Office of Charter Schools lacks adequate staff and a sufficiently rigorous process for evaluating applications and tracking charter success.
-Since 2014 when there were 8 staff and 147 charter schools, the number of staff has dropped to 6 while the number of charter schools increased to 206.
+Oversight: The Office of Charter Schools lacks adequate staff and a sufficiently rigorous process for evaluating applications and tracking charter success.
+Since 2014 when there were 8 staff and 147 charter schools, the number of staff has hovered between 6 and 8 as the number of charter schools grew to 211.

-- Student outcomes: Charter schools do not promote student growth at a higher rate than traditional schools.
-Based on school performance grade data available from NCDPI the percentage of charter schools in North Carolina meeting or exceeding expected annual growth lags that of traditional public schools.
+Student outcomes: The percentage of charter schools in North Carolina meeting or exceeding expected annual growth lags that of traditional public schools.

-- Racial isolation: A 2017 study by UCLA, demonstrated that charter schools are more segregated than traditional public schools and the share of minority charter students has declined over time.
-In addition, the growing number of charter schools drive increasing amounts of segregation in traditional public schools, as middle class, mostly white students leave their district schools.
-NC charters also serve lower proportions of low-income students than traditional public schools.
-A little more than half the students come from low-income families at traditional public schools.
-In charters, however, only one in three students are low-income.
-Original legislation required racial and ethnic diversity in charter schools, but a 2013 law dropped the mandate.
-Charter schools are required only to “make efforts” to “reasonably reflect the racial and ethnic composition” in the area where the school is located but there is no mechanism for doing so and no consequence for failing to achieve a resemblance to the LEA.
+Racial isolation: A 2017 study by UCLA, demonstrated that charter schools are more segregated than traditional public schools and the share of minority charter students has declined over time.
+In addition, growing numbers of charter schools drive increasing segregation in traditional public schools as middle class, mostly white students leave their district schools.
+Original legislation in North Carolina required racial and ethnic diversity in charter schools, but a 2013 law dropped the mandate.
+Charter schools are required only to “make efforts” to “reasonably reflect the racial and ethnic composition” of the area where the school is located, but there is no required mechanism for doing so and no consequence for failure.

-- Public assets can become private assets: A failing charter can be taken over by a new entity, instead of being closed.
+Public assets can become private assets: A failing charter can be taken over by a new entity instead of being closed.
 The school’s assets could then be transferred to the new operator, not back to the state.
+The 2023 report by In the Public Interest, Real Estate and Charter Schools: A Growing Industrial Complex, documents the various means through which private real estate profits are fueling charter school growth.

-- Public funds can be used to enrich private charter operators: Because there are fewer regulations on how charter schools operate, funds can be used to lease services or facilities from charter operators (e.g. Torchlight Academy in NC) or their relatives and pay high administrative salaries while reducing student facing educator salaries.
-A large and growing body of documentation provides evidence of widespread abuse.
+Public funds can be used to enrich private charter operators: Because there are fewer charter school regulations, funds can be used to lease services or facilities from charter operators or their relatives (e.g., Torchlight Academy) and pay high administrative salaries while reducing student-facing educator salaries.
+The Network for Public Education has released two comprehensive reports describing the strategies used to enrich private school operators: Chartered for Profit: The Hidden World of Charter Schools Operated for Financial Gain (2021) and Chartered for Profit II: Pandemic Profiteering (2023).

 Best Practices for Charter Schools: